Alfred A. Thorne: Political service and positions

-Trade union movement
+Trade union pioneer

 Cartoon depicting elections between the two prominent trade unionists of 1920s British Guiana, A. A. Thorne and Hubert Critchlow.
 Thorne is on the right side podium.
 The Daily Argosy, Sunday 1 February 1920.

-Thorne was one of the early leaders of the British Guiana Labour Union, the country's first registered workers union.
-He worked with the other key figure in the creation of British Guiana's trade union movement, Hubert Critchlow.
+Thorne was an early pioneer of the British Guiana Labour Union, the country's first registered workers union.
+He worked with other key figures in the creation of British Guiana's trade union movement, including Hubert Critchlow.
 Thorne's relationship with Critchlow did come under pressure at times, given that they were often competing for elected office within the trade union movement.

-Thorne later founded the country's second registered trade union, the British Guiana Workers' League, in 1931, and served as the League's president for 22 years.
+Thorne founded the British Guiana Workers' League in 1931, among the first workers' rights organizations in the western hemisphere and the second such organization in Guyana.
+He served as the League's president for 22 years.
 The League sought to protect human rights and improve the working conditions of Guyanese people of all ethnic backgrounds.
-The union's activities focused mostly on protecting factory workers on the sugar plantation estates, municipal workers in Georgetown, and ward-maids at the Georgetown Hospital.
-The efforts of Thorne, Critchlow and Jung Bahadur Singh led to the establishment of seven other labour unions beginning in 1938.
+The union's activities focused mostly on workplace safety to protect factory workers on the sugar plantation estates, municipal workers in Georgetown, and ward-maids at Georgetown Hospital.
+The efforts of Thorne, Critchlow and Jung Bahadur Singh successfully led to the establishment of seven additional labour unions beginning in 1938.

 Thorne served as the inaugural president of the British Guiana Trades Union Council in 1941, with Critchlow as vice-president.
 Thorne's work for workplace safety guidelines and labour rights laid the foundation for the formation of the Manpower Citizens' Association, which he co-led.
-By 1943 it was the country's largest trade union, that subsequently grew into a left leaning political party, and which ran candidates for the 1947 legislative elections.
-In 1945 Thorne became one of the inaugural vice-presidents of the short-lived Caribbean Labour Congress, where the Trades Union Council was a founding member.
+By 1943, it was the country's largest trade union.
+It subsequently spun off a political party which ran candidates for the 1947 legislative elections.
+In 1945, Thorne became one of the inaugural vice-presidents of the Caribbean Labour Congress, a multinational organization, of which the Trades Union Council was a founding member.

-On Thorne's death in 1956, the general president of another trade union, Cecil Cole of the Sawmill and Forest Workers' Union said: "It is through the huge contribution of men like (Thorne) that the Movement stands and is so strong as it is today.
-Many of us who can be styled indeed the younger generation certainly can well remember his selfless service, his willingness at all times to mako the necessary sacrifice of his time, talent, and energy in the interest of the working classes.
+Upon hearing of Thorne's death in 1956, the general president of a large trade union, Cecil Cole of Sawmill and Forest Workers' Union, said: "It is through the huge contribution of men like (Thorne) that the Movement stands and is so strong as it is today.
+Many of us who can be styled indeed the younger generation certainly can well remember his selfless service, his willingness at all times to make the necessary sacrifice of his time, talent, and energy in the interest of the working classes.
 Those who are left behind can well follow his outstanding example."